richie598/java_webapp/README.md

 Getting Started
 ---------------
-1. 'git clone' this repository locally
+1. `git clone` this repository locally
-2. run 'ant' (build takes a while because the ant configuration uses ivy for dependency management)
+2. run `ant` (build takes a while because the ant configuration uses ivy for dependency management)
 3. Target .war files are built in the top level directory

 Configuring the Database